Jul 17, 2026

 • Boron influences cell development and is essential during reproductive stages.

 You don’t need much, fractions of a pound, but if you don’t apply these micronutrients, you could be missing an opportunity to support your top-end yield potential.
 While soil application can work in some cases, foliar application is often more effective in this instance.
-If you have spread dry granular fertilizer across your field, you get a granule here and a granule there.
-They could be several inches to several feet apart, so each plant probably won't have access to it.
+If you have spread dry granular fertilizer across your field, you get a granule here and a granule there; they could be several inches to several feet apart, so each plant probably won't have access to it.

 Spray droplets will provide more coverage, which is especially important when using a limited amount of product.
-Most micronutrients are also not very mobile in the plant.
+Most micronutrients also are not very mobile in the plant.
 They're not going to move up and down.
 Whatever they touch, they will soak across the leaf and affect the intermediate cellular area.

 Diseases can destroy or degrade the leaf surface area, reduce photosynthesis and decrease yield.
 Mid- to late season, the primary diseases to manage are frogeye leaf spot, stem canker and Septoria brown spot.
 Taking a proactive approach and applying a fungicide before any issues are spotted can help protect and maintain your yield potential.